 A total of 381 submissions/discussions have been received by the Cosmology Section.
 The most important discussion was the awarding of the SKA to South Africa and Australia.
 Among others, the SKA will be able to receive the 21 cm signal emitted by neutral hydrogen even before recombination, which is of great importance to cosmology.
 The discovery of the signature of the Higgs boson at the Large Hadron Collider captured the imagination of particle physicists and cosmologists.
 A great number of press releases and discussions and reports regarding this event have been devoted to the Higgs.
 The discovery of the furthest guasar ever was reported on.
-Of great importance was the results of 10 years of observation by the WMAP satellite of the Cosmic Microwave Background Radiation.
-This has confirmed the high energies and densities of the early universe, the expansion of the universe and has put cosmology as a science on a firm footing.
-It was a year of many highlights and the events mentioned above are by no means the only important events discussed. low point was the claim by scientists at CERN that neutrinos travelled faster than the speed of light which turned out to be incorrect.
+Of great importance was the results of 10 years of observation by the WMAP To circulate scientific papers in the satellite of the Cosmic Microwave Background Radiation.
+This has confirmed To do research and promote the the high energies and densities of the early universe, the expansion of the universe and has put cosmology as a science on a firm footing.
+It was a year of many highlights and the events mentioned above are by no means the only important events discussed.
+A low point was the claim by scientists at CERN that neutrinos travelled faster than the speed of light which turned out to be incorrect.